Don’t let high bills catch you off guard this winter.

 Turn your thermostat down to 68 degrees when you are home.
-Each degree above 68 will add 3% to your bill.
+Each degree above 68 can add up to 3% to your heating costs.
 Turn your thermostat down 3 or 4 degrees when you leave or when you sleep.
 Gradually heat up your home 1 degree at a time.
 The auxiliary heat will turn on if the thermostat is turned up more than 2 degrees, which drives up cost.
 For more questions about efficiency, contact the energy service coordinator in your area.

 How Heat Pumps Work & Why Cold Weather Increases Your Energy Use

 Common Cold Weather Energy Efficiency Myths